 Egyptian artist Amado Alfadni, who has a Sudanese mother, is one of these.
 He remixed the image of Alaa Salah with the classic “Bint El Sudan” or “Daughter of Sudan” perfume label, created a century ago (see artwork above).

 Alfadni also produced an installation with bottles of Bint el Sudan perfume, displayed in a pop art exhibition in Madrid, Spain.

 Other artists have had a go at reworking the original label.

-Canadian visual artist and activist, Jamelie Hassan, produced an exhibition catalogue portraying Bint el Sudan that is now on her website.
+Canadian visual artist and activist, Jamelie Hassan, produced an exhibition catalogue portraying Bint el Sudan.
 Hassan, based in London, Ontario, won the Governor General’s Award in Visual Arts in 2001.

 The view from Khartoum

 Alawiyya Jamal, a Khartoum-based humanitarian officer, tells me that no Sudanese wedding perfume is complete without Bint.